-(3) Every Minister who becomes a member of the Cabinet shall, before entering upon his office, take and subscribe before the President or some other person authorised by the President in that behalf, the oath of a member of the Cabinet in the form set out in Schedule 1.
+(3) Every member of the Cabinet, other than the President shall, before entering upon his or her office as such, take and subscribe before the President or some other person authorised by the President in that behalf, the oath of a member of the Cabinet in the form set out in Schedule 1.

-[Subsection as amended by section 4 of Act 4 of 1989 - Amendment No. 8]
+[Subsection as substituted by section 6 of Act 1 of 2009 - Amendment No. 19]